huggingface/transformers/docs/source/performance.md

 #### bf16

-If you own the new Ampere hardware you can start using bf16 for your training and evaluation.
+If you own Ampere or newer hardware you can start using bf16 for your training and evaluation.
 While bf16 has a worse precision than fp16, it has a much much bigger dynamic range.
 Therefore, if in the past you were experiencing overflow issues while training the model, bf16 will prevent this from happening most of the time.
-Remember that in fp16 the biggest number you can have is `65535` and any number above that will overflow. a bf16 number can be as large as `3.39e+38` (!) which is about the same as fp32 - because both have 8-bits used for the numerical range.
+Remember that in fp16 the biggest number you can have is `65535` and any number above that will overflow.
+A bf16 number can be as large as `3.39e+38` (!) which is about the same as fp32 - because both have 8-bits used for the numerical range.

 Automatic Mixed Precision (AMP) is the same as with fp16, except it'll use bf16.